WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-09-20-keda-kubernetes-event-driven-autoscaling.md

 That's already it.
 You have successfully installed KEDA in your Kubernetes cluster.

-## Configure KEDA to scale base on an Azure Service Bus Queue
+## Configure KEDA to scale based on an Azure Service Bus Queue

 You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">GitHub</a>.